PROuserR/Smart-Calculator/README.md

 ```

 # Running
-To launch the website simply run the main.py script:
+To launch the website simply run the main.py script in src directory:

 ```sh
 python main.py